-It is claimed overall, there is a beneficial change in noise impacts The net present value of change in noise is around £3.2 million [5.12] but the noise pollution will be transferred to the centres of Churchill, Winscombe and Sandford villages owing to the increased traffic and this will counter the gains made in Banwell.
-There are no plans to measure, monitor or mitigate the impact of the bypass on air and noise pollution in Winscombe, Sandford and Churchill.
+It is claimed overall, there is a beneficial change in noise impacts The net present value of change in noise is around £3.2 million [5.12] but the noise pollution will be transferred to the centres of Churchill, Winscombe and Sandford villages due to the increased traffic and this will counter the gains made in Banwell.
+There are no plans to measure, monitor or mitigate the impact of the bypass on air and noise pollution in Winscombe, Sandford and Cheddar.
 Such action is reserved exclusively for Banwell.
-This is unacceptable.